-- 1. Glass must be completely cool. - 2.
-Only use only those cleaning products specifically formulated to clean solid fuel appliance glass and follow the manufacturer's instructions.
-Use of abrasive compounds or solutions will damage the glass. - 3.
+- 1. Glass must be completely cool. - Only use cleaning products specifically formulated to clean solid fuel appliance glass and follow the manufacturer's instructions.
+Use of abrasive compounds or solutions will damage the glass.
+DO NOT USE AMMONIA-BASED GLASS CLEANERS. - 3.
 Rinse and dry glass completely before burning the stove.
 Polish with a piece of newspaper.

 Caution!
 Always operate the door slowly and carefully to avoid cracking or breaking the glass.
 Never use the door to push wood into the firebox.
-If the glass becomes cracked or broken follow the replacement procedure in Section 6.4.
+If the glass becomes cracked or broken follow the replacement procedure in Section 6.5.